-Can CDO play a significant role in educating Canadians about the national benefits of technological change?
-At present, the high-tech sector is seen as an urban phenomenon, largely tied to a few cities (Toronto, Vancouver and Montreal).
-It vital that Canadians see the growth of the high technology industry in selected cities as being in the national interest and contributing, through tax revenues, investment, and related developments, to national prosperity and the redistribution of wealth and opportunity across Canada.
+Can the research findings from this project play a significant role in educating Canadians about the national benefits of technological change?
+At present, the high-tech sector is seen as an urban phenomenon, largely tied to a few cities (Toronto, Vancouver, Montreal, Ottawa and Waterloo).
+It is vital that Canadians see the growth of the high technology industry in selected cities as being in the national interest and contributing, through tax revenues, investment, and related developments, to national prosperity and the redistribution of wealth and opportunity across Canada.